Imperfect-Knowledge/ik2022/README.md

 * Incomplete health KG: missing causal associations in health KG, such as between diagnosis and treatments, can be found via plausible reasoning over curated, large-scale medical knowledge.
 For instance, using medical hierarchies and relations, one can find the most specific body part to which both diagnosis and treatment apply.

-* Literature-based discovery: given a literature-based KG, built with relations and concepts extracted from clinical literature (using NLP) is typically imperfect; by applying plausible reasoning (e.g., using word embeddings such as TransE), the identification missing relations may lead to the discovery of previously unknown links in the medical literature.
+* Literature-based discovery: given a literature-based knowledge graphs, built with relations and concepts extracted from clinical literature (using NLP) is typically imperfect; by applying plausible reasoning (e.g., using word embeddings such as TransE), the identification missing relations may lead to the discovery of previously unknown links in the medical literature.

 We welcome short descriptions of health related use cases, such as above, as well as use cases for other sectors that can help to identify requirements for extending KG for dealing with imperfect knowledge.
 One such use case would be safety argumentation, another might be reasoning in respect to ethical considerations.
 We are sure that you will have many other suggestions.